 - Can handle most 4K gaming without the hassle of SLI.

-- Open-air cooler means case fans need to remove card heat from chassis.
+- Open-air cooler means case fans need to remove card heat from the chassis.

-- Slightly pricier than stock GeForce GTX 980 Ti.
+- Slightly pricier than the stock GeForce GTX 980 Ti.

 In the last, we will sum up this article of ours by saying that graphics card is the most important component in the field of gaming and if you want to increase the performance in games, the first thing that should come to your mind about upgrading is your graphics card and as long as you run a high-end processor like AMD Ryzen 5 1600, you will be fine with any of these graphics cards.